JessNaaFrance/leap1000-impact-evaluation/README.md

-# leap1000-impact-evaluation
-Reproducible Stata code and documentation for my M.A. thesis evaluating Ghana’s LEAP 1000 cash transfer program using difference-in-differences and robustness checks.

 # LEAP1000-Cash-Transfer-Evaluation

 This repository contains the empirical analysis workflow for my M.A. thesis in Applied Economics, which evaluates the impact of Ghana’s LEAP 1000 cash transfer program on household welfare outcomes.[file:70] The analysis uses baseline and endline survey data from the LEAP 1000 Impact Evaluation and implements difference-in-differences and lagged one-difference models in Stata to study food security, savings, and stress.[file:68][file:70]